mbucchia/_ARCHIVE_XR_APILAYER_NOVENDOR_nis_scaler/README.md

 The author is Matthieu Bucchianeri (https://github.com/mbucchia/).
 Please note that this software is not affiliated with Microsoft.

-Special thanks to BufordTX for spotting my bug in the installation script.
+Special thanks to BufordTX for submitting a fix for a bug in the installation script.

 Special thanks to CptLucky8 for spotting an issue with the instructions.

 Many thanks to the https://forums.flightsimulator.com/ community for the testing and feedback!